Rigid, Soft, Day & Night, Large or Small: We expertly fit all these contact lenses types.

 For an indication of what it may cost you to have contact lenses professionally fitted at our practice visit the Bay Eye Care Fee Structure page.

-Our corneal topographer device: used to accurately measure the shape of your eye for contact lens fitting.
+Our Medmont corneal topographer device: used to accurately measure the shape of your eye for contact lens fitting.